 Cupertino is a decidedly white-collar city, with fully 95.55% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cupertino is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Cupertino who work in computer science and math (23.70%), management occupations (18.03%), and architecture and engineering (11.84%).

 Also of interest is that Cupertino has more people living here who work in computers and math than 95% of the places in the US.

-Cupertino is an extremely ethnically-diverse city.
+Cupertino is a very ethnically-diverse city.
 The people who call Cupertino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cupertino residents report their race to be Asian, followed by White.
-Important ancestries of people in Cupertino include English, Irish, Italian, and Iranian.
+Important ancestries of people in Cupertino include German, English, Irish, Iranian, and European.

 The most common language spoken in Cupertino is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Chinese and Langs. of India.